-Isaw is a traditional offal food in the country.
+Isaw is a traditional offal-based dish found throughout the country.
 Typically skewered on a bamboo stick, it consists of marinated, boiled, and grilled chicken and/or pork intestines.

-The main difference between chicken and pork is that the latter is a little chewier and a bit larger.
+The main difference between chicken and pork is that the latter is a little chewier and often larger in size.

 The intestines are cleaned inside and out several times before preparing them.
-The marinade is made up of soy sauce, ketchup, garlic, and seasonings.
+The marinade is typically made of soy sauce, ketchup, garlic, and seasonings.